 In case you are not aware vegetarians don’t eat gum candy since most of them contain gelatine and sometimes carmine.
 Gelatine is a common ingredient in gums which is usually derived from an animal’s skin or bones.
 Carmine (a.k.a. crimson lake, cochineal, natural red 4, C.I.
 75470, or E120) is the red colouring found in most food, drinks and cosmetics.
 This ingredient is produced by crashing or boiling cochineal insects.
 Since to get these ingredients, an animal has to be dead, this makes it not suitable for both vegetarians or vegans.
 For vegans it’s even harder, as most candy also contain beeswax.

 One of the minor regrets I had about becoming vegetarian was this.
 Every packet of gum I picked had gelatine listed in the ingredients.

 I nearly had given up hoping that there is the chance that I could find gelatine-free gums, until I remembered a German colleague sharing her packet of vegetarian Haribo Smurfs at work.
 So on my next trip to the supermarket, I searched for the Haribo stand to look for these gums.

-In Malta one can find only two Haribo vegetarian products, which I’ve displayed on the photo on the right.
+In Malta one can find only two Haribo vegetarian products.
 Not much but always better than nothing.

 There is a wider variety in Germany and luckily I’ve been blessed with a German boyfriend who was patient enough to look for and bring me some vegetarian and even vegan Haribo gums. ♥